barntarnst/CivilRightsCAPTCHA-PHP-Library/README.md

 echo $crccaptcha->show();
 ```

-A form with the captcha could look something like this.
+A form with the CAPTCHA could look something like this.

 ```html
 <html>